noahc606/nch-cpp-utils/README.md

 # NCH-CPP-Utils
 Noah's Utilities for C++, SDL2, FFmpeg, XML, and OpenGL.

 This repo contains shared C++ code for some of my other projects.
-It is a collection of 7 modules (math, cpp, sdl, ffmpeg, xml, json, opengl) - some may or may not be included depending on what is needed.
+It is a collection of 8 modules - each may or may not be included depending on what is needed.

 # NCH Library Modules & Inter-Dependencies
 - math-utils: none